krux02/opengl-sandbox/README.md

 is you try to find a hack that lets you allow to install a newer driver into your operating system, or you can find a way to hack another operating on your machine that allows you to use modern drivers.
+There hardware is not the limitation.
 Sorry for the inconvenience.

 # ideas for other names